heyinwong/shakespeare-rag-chatbot/README.md

 - "Summarize Act 3 Scene 1 of Macbeth in modern English."
 - "Hamlet, what do you think about fate?"
 - "Juliet, would you still love Romeo in today's world?"
-- "Talk to a custom character from my own novel."

 ---